debt, debt managment

 The data was furnished to BLACK ENTERPRISE by Clever Real Estate, a platform that operates as a real estate marketplace.
 It quizzed 1,000 U.S. adults on their debt levels and attitudes on debt, including 202 Black Americans.
 Clever provided a breakdown of the statistics on the Black Americans surveyed.

-Clever data analyst Clara Haverstic indicated by email that the findings that Black Americans are more likely to carry student debt are consistent with discoveries from this report.
+Clever Data Analyst Clara Haverstic indicated by email that the finding that Black Americans are more likely to carry student debt is consistent with discoveries from this report.
 According to her, the findings reveal a systematic lack of financial resources for Black students entering higher education, with generational financial disparity playing a large role.

 “A history of low wages and an inability to build generational wealth continue to impact Black households when it comes to repayment,” she told BE.